Fast and simple distributed

 • VitastorFS (NFS) — clustered POSIX FS

-• Object storage (S3) — coming soon
+• Object storage (S3) — based on Zenko CloudServer

 Features